davideastmond/newsaggregator/readme.md

 - Download or use moment.js CDN for client side
 - Create a .ENV file in the app folder (more below)

-- Download the latest version of PostgreSQL
+- Download and install the latest version of PostgreSQL
-- Initialize a knex profile using `[coming soon]`
+- Initialize a knex file using `[coming soon]`
 - Run the latest migration using `knex migrate:latest`
 - Optional: seed the db using `knex seed:run`
 - Run the server using `npm start`